 Regardless if you plan to explore Sonoma or head to Napa, these local wine tours will immerse you into the area’s wine scene and help you discover the area’s best wines — by luxury limo, trolley, bike, or foot.
 Some will even arrange to pick you up directly from STS.

-If you don’t live within driving distance of Sonoma County, we think flying into Charles M. Schulz Airport is the next best thing when visiting Northern California’s Wine Country.
+If you don’t live within driving distance of Sonoma County, we think flying into STS is the next best thing when visiting Northern California’s Wine Country.
 With less crowds, affordable parking, and easy transportation options, not to mention its convenient location in the heart of Wine Country, STS is our first choice when visiting Sonoma and nearby Napa Valley.